 When you’re reading these open-ended question responses, pay attention to the ones that appear with the highest frequency.

 For example, if you have 50 responses and 30 people say “free shipping,” then you want to adjust your copy to handle this objection.
 You would then put “free shipping” on the landing page.
 Can’t afford free shipping?
 No worries.
 Still put “free shipping” on your landing page, and just increase the price of the product you’re selling.
-Then run an A/B test.
+Then run an A/B test and track the results in the Google Ads UI or your own custom Google Ads reporting.
 Chances are “free shipping” will still help boost conversions.Remember, landing page optimization is all about answering buyers' objections.
 Click To Tweet

 If you find out the 10 most common objections and answer them within your copy, you’re much more likely to get a lead, a conversion, and a sale.